Game4Move78/zsh-bitwarden/README.md

 bwul && bwls gmail | bwse cco .name .login.username '.[] | .fields | length'
 ```

 `bwul` unlocks the vault. `bwls gmail` searches for "gmail" and returns matching items.
 With `bse` each character in the first argument (`cco`) corresponds to the subsequent arguments.
-The use of `cc` causes the name and username of each item is displayed in `fzf`.
+The use of `cc` causes the name and username of each item to be displayed in `fzf`.
 The use of `o` causes the number of fields to be displayed in `fzf`, and be printed to output when selected.

 | Character | Visible in fzf | Printed to output |
 |-----------|----------------|-------------------|